EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

 ## Usage

  * Procure your S3 Bucket, credentials, and endpoint URL.
+ * Save the script to any directory you like.
+ * Change the permissions on the script: `chmod 0700 restic_backup.sh`
  * Edit all the variables at the top of your `restic_backup.sh` file.

- * Initialize the repository:
+ * Initialize the restic repository:

 ```
 ./restic_backup.sh init
 ```

  * Run the first backup manually:

 ```
 ./restic_backup.sh backup
 ```

- * Schedule the backups automatically with systemd:
+ * Install the systemd service, scheduling the backup to automatically run
+   daily:

 ```
 ./restic_backup.sh systemd_setup